Public diplomacy and strategic communications are not the same – and it matters

 What is public diplomacy?

 Public diplomacy is how a country communicates with foreign publics to influence perceptions and advance its national interest.
-In the development context, this often means telling the story of a donor’s contributions to international development – showcasing generosity, shared values and diplomatic partnership.
+In the development context, this often means telling the story of a donor’s contributions to economic and social development – showcasing generosity, shared values and diplomatic partnership.

-In development programs, public diplomacy takes the form of branded content, high-profile and public launches, social media and mainstream media coverage, and public visibility through events, site visits and and other opportunities for the donor government to engage directly with local stakeholders, including partner governments.
-It is often geared toward demonstrating partnership and impact in ways that resonate with the audience in a country of operation while also communicating relevance back to domestic audiences.
+In development programs, public diplomacy takes the form of branded content, high-profile and public launches, social media and mainstream media coverage, and public visibility through other events and site visits.
+All of these activities often create an opportunity for the donor government to publicly engage with local stakeholders, including partner governments.
+Public diplomacy is often geared toward demonstrating partnership and impact in ways that resonate with the audience in a country of operation while also communicating relevance back to domestic audiences.

 What is strategic communications?